philschatz/fetch-vcr/README.md

 # fetch-vcr

-Stop mocking HTTP Requests and just record and then play them back.
+Stop mocking HTTP Requests.
+Just record and then play them back.
 See [vcr/vcr](https://github.com/vcr/vcr) for the main idea.

 # Usage